tscanlin/developers.optimizely.com/src/content/rest/customer_profiles/dcpdatasources/2-create.md

   }
 ---

 Create a Datasource for the specified DCP Service.
+The `dcp_service_id` is required in the URL.

 #### Required Fields
 - `name`